 Two years after Emily complained of weight gain, depression and fatigue, she was diagnosed with the autoimmune disease, Hashimoto’s.
 Autoimmune illnesses are often difficult to diagnose as symptoms can be quite diverse.

-If we have a healthy immune system, we are protected from invading microorganisms such as bacteria, viruses and fungi by producing antibodies or white blood cells to kill these ‘invaders’ and dispatch them.
+If we have a healthy immune system, we are protected from invading microorganisms such as bacteria, viruses and fungi as our body produces antibodies or white blood cells to kill these ‘invaders’ and dispatch them.
 A healthy, functioning immune system never turns against its host – us!

-This may involve the immune system attacking joints, the skin, the pancreas or a combination of these or some other part of our bodies, depending on the kind of auto-immune disease we have.
+This may involve the immune system attacking joints, the skin, the pancreas or a combination of these or some other part of our bodies, depending on the kind of auto-immune disease.

 TYPES OF AUTOIMMUNE DISEASE

-There are over 100 autoimmune diseases including some of the well-known ones like rheumatoid arthritis, Crohn’s disease, lupus erythematosus (lupus), multiple sclerosis (MS), type 1 diabetes, psoriatic arthritis, Addison’s, Grave’s, irritable bowel disease (IBS), ulcerative colitis, chronic fatigue (ME or CFS), Sjogren’s, celiac and Hashimoto’s and they are believed to affect around 5% of Australians are affected by an autoimmune disease.
+There are over 100 autoimmune diseases including some of the well-known ones like rheumatoid arthritis, Crohn’s disease, lupus erythematosus (SLE or lupus), multiple sclerosis (MS), type 1 diabetes, psoriatic arthritis, Addison’s, Grave’s, irritable bowel disease (IBS), ulcerative colitis, Sjogren’s, celiac and Hashimoto’s.
+Around 5% of Australians are affected by an autoimmune disease.

-Regardless of the kind of auto-immune disease you have, you’ve probably found it debilitating, possibly painful and it has probably severely impinged on your activities and your quality of life.
+Regardless of the kind of auto-immune disease you might have, you’ve probably found it debilitating, possibly painful and it’s probably severely impinged on your activities and your quality of life.

 - Addressing the physical as well as the emotional distress and frustration that inevitably accompany a chronic illness.

 - Improving nutrition.
-Keeping inflammation down is key.
-Removing toxic and inflammatory foods from our diet – in other words, adopting a low H-I diet (a low Human-Interference diet) and adding in nourishing foods that support your health can reduce your inflammation.
+Keeping inflammation down is essential.
+Removing toxic and inflammatory foods from our diet – in other words, adopting a low H-I diet (a low Human-Interference diet) and adding in nutrition-dense foods that support our health.

-- Finding the right exercise level for you.
-Exercise is therapeutic in most cases when done gently and gradually, but too strenuous exercise can trigger autoimmune flare-ups.
+- Finding the right exercise.
+Exercise is therapeutic in most cases when done gently and gradually increased.
+Too strenuous exercise can trigger autoimmune flare-ups.

 - Improving sleep level and quality.
-It’s a difficult cycle to break – sleep loss impacts the immune response, and the immune system, in turn, alters sleep patterns.
+It can be a difficult cycle to break – sleep loss impacts the immune response, and the immune system, in turn, alters sleep patterns.

-- Helping you to manage the emotional rollercoaster of exhaustion, frustration, anger and isolation.
+- Effectively managing the emotional rollercoaster of exhaustion, frustration, anger, pain and isolation.

 CREATING A HEALING ENVIRONMENT